-(2) The property specified in subsection (1) paragraphs (a) or (b) shall not be deemed to be abandoned unless correspondence by the credit union has been sent annually after fifteen years of inactivity to the owner's last known address notifying him that if no activity is initiated in respect of the property within a period of five years the property is deemed to be abandoned.

-(3) For the purpose of subsection (1) the property shall not be deemed to be abandoned where the owner has -
+- (2) The property specified in subsection (1) paragraphs (a) or (b) shall not be deemed to be abandoned unless correspondence by the credit union has been sent to the owner's last known address at least once every two years annually notifying the owner that if no activity is initiated in respect of the property during a period of twelve years, the property is deemed to be abandoned. - (3) For the purpose of subsection (1) the property shall not be deemed to be abandoned where the owner has, during the said fifteen years,

-- (a) presented his passbook for the crediting of interest or dividends; - (b) corresponded in writing with the credit union concerning the property; or - (c) otherwise indicated an interest in the property. - (6) Where the lease or rental of a safety deposit box has expired and notice of the intention of the credit union to deliver the contents thereof into the custody of the Governor has been sent by registered letter to the last known address of the lessee and the lessee fails to respond within two years of the posting of the notice the contents shall be deemed to be abandoned. - (7) Notwithstanding subsections (2) or (5) the credit union shall post a notice in a newspaper circulating in Anguilla on two consecutive occasions notifying the owner that the property may be deemed to be abandoned in accordance under subsection (2) or (5).
+- (a) increased or decreased the amount of the deposit or funds; - (b) presented his passbook for the crediting of interest or dividends; - (c) corresponded in writing with the credit union concerning the property; or - (d) otherwise indicated an interest in the property. - (4) Where the lease or rental of a safety deposit box has expired and notice of the intention of the credit union to deliver the contents thereof into the custody of the Development Fund Governor has been sent by registered letter to the last known address of the lessee and the lessee fails to respond within two years of the posting of the notice the contents shall be deemed to be abandoned. - (5) Before a credit union or other financial Co-operative society presumes or determines property as abandoned, it shall post a notice in a newspaper, its notice board and any other appropriate medium circulating in Anguilla on two consecutive occasions notifying the owner that the property may be deemed to be abandoned in accordance under subsection (2) or (4); and the member may within ninety calendar days make representation to the co-operative society.